 Where to Eat

 If you need somewhere to eat near Praia dos Mosteiros, click here.
-In this link, you’ll find the 10 best restaurants on Tripadvisor.
+In this link, you’ll find the 10 best restaurants on TripAdvisor.

 Where to Stay